“I hit a fox last night.”

-I told Rita this as we drove up Lawndale toward Summerfield, just after we’d passed a small carcass on the side of the road.
-It was late, the street fairly empty, the air filled with the sweet sadness of a fleeting summer night.
+I told Rita this as we drove up Lawndale Drive toward Summerfield, just after we’d passed a small carcass on the side of the road.
+It was late, the streets empty, the air filled with the sweet sadness of a fleeting summer night.

 “Maybe.”